sibu876/TripEase/README.md

 http://localhost:8080
 🔄 How It Works

-Customer sends booking request.
+Customer sends a booking request

-System verifies customer exists.
+System verifies customer exists

-System checks for available cab.
+System checks for available cab

 If cab is available: